-Prerequisite: Mathematics 227 or consent of instructor.
+Prerequisite: Mathematics 225 or the consent of the instructor.
 This course is a study of ordinary differential equations, including linear equations, systems of equations, equations with variable coefficients, existence and uniqueness of solutions, series solutions, singular points, transform methods, boundary value problems, and applications.

-MUSIC (MUS) 101 (4) FRESHMAN THEORY (3 LEC., 3 LAB.)
+MUSIC (MUS) 101 (4) .
+FRESHMAN THEORY (3 LEC., 3 LAB.)